-If you’re relatively new in the digital publishing niche, you might not realize how important the aspects of web layouts and design are for the success of the advertisements on your site and improved bottom line.
+If you’re relatively new to the digital publishing niche, you might not realize how important the aspects of WordPress layouts and designs are for the success of the advertisements on your site and improved bottom line.
 Hosting ad units on your CMS became a big industry, and as a result, digital publishing revenue has increased to nearly 18 billion U.S. dollars in the United States in 2018 alone.

 The average revenue per user for digital publishing in the United States is near 79 U.S. dollars per capita and continues to rise upwards pointing out to a healthy future for the industry.
 With the vast number of successful media publishers that rely heavily on advertising as their main source of income, working with advertisers and modifying your web layout to soothe their needs is definitely a wise decision.

 Still, overloading your WordPress publishing site with too much ad space can increase the chances of turning your visitors away, and not to mention the broken relationships with the advertisers that will definitely happen if your CMS is not capable of delivering the defined number of impressions.